|

 This Winter School aims to address a learning gap in fetal phenotyping, genetic analysis, and data interpretation.
 As a single-day course it will include basic lectures and in depth-workshops on phenotyping, prenatal genomic testing, and the implications for genetic counselling.
 To finalize, the program will bridge the addressed fields with interdisciplinary case discussions.

-The course is open to specialists and specialists in training in the fields of clinical and laboratory genetics, bioinformatics, obstetrics, pathology with a special interest in prenatal medicine.
 The program gathers excellent scientists from ITHACA affiliates and collaborating partners in the fields of fetal-maternal-medicine, fetal imaging, fetal pathology, and human genetics so that participants benefit entirely from the vast expertise.

 Congress of the Euorpean Paediatric Neurology Society